juergenfl/OEM-Fleet-Maintenance-for-RAC-DBs/docs/Using-FM-pre-and-post-actions.md

 The `listener.ora` file actually used on RAC nodes is the one located at `$GI_HOME/network/admin/listener.ora`.
 Now, let's assume that there are DB related scripts (leftovers from the time where the DB was running on a standalone server) which still expect the `listener.ora` file at `$DB_HOME/network/admin/listener.ora`.
 The workaround used for that is to have a symbolic link `$DB_HOME/network/admin/listener.ora -> $GI_HOME/network/admin/listener.ora` in place.

 Since `GI_HOME` and `DB_HOME` get updated independently by different FM operations, an `UPDATE_GI` post action could be to update the symbolic link in `$DB_HOME/network/admin/` because this will not be done by the normal `UPDATE_GI` procedures.
-There focus is to update the cluster software from and `OLD_GI_HOME` to a `NEW_GI_HOME` unrelated to the actual RAC DBs running on that cluster.
+There focus is to update the cluster software from an `OLD_GI_HOME` to a `NEW_GI_HOME` unrelated to the actual RAC DBs running on that cluster.
 The same of course would be needed for a possible `ROLLBACK_GI` operation.

 The provided script contains several solutions for such special use cases which were critical to address when I created it a while ago.
 They should be seen just as samples or templates for creating your own needed solution.